Bittopia/Documents/reports/2023-bittopia-university-annual-report-year3.md

 ### 2.2 Proposal

-The proposal we had submitted to Swarm listed our desire to integrate their system for the purpose of storing student profiles, course meta data, as well as the course content itself (audios and videos).
+The proposal we had submitted to Swarm listed our desire to integrate their system for the purpose of storing student profiles, course metadata, as well as the course content itself (audio and videos).

+The following was our proposal:

-Bittopia is an online and in person educational platform.
+>Bittopia is an online and in person educational platform.
 With an initial focus on educating around practical cryptography usage, Bittopia now supports courses for all subjects.
 Bittopia is designed to become increasingly decentralized and permissionless, to provide access to topics that may be subject to censorship in some regions or platforms.
 Beyond content hosting, course communication, and assignment grading, Bittopia will offer crypto credentials for those completing courses.

-The default license for courses is Creative Commons but it is up to each educator to determine their own.
+>The default license for courses is Creative Commons but it is up to each educator to determine their own.

 ### 2.2.1 Swarm Course